NEFSC/EAD-ASEB-Airradians_multigen_OA/RAnalysis/Data/Survival_Size/readme.md

 ### About files in folder 'Survival_Size'

-**Juvenile_lengths_maste.csv (and excel worksheet)**
+**Juvenile_lengths_master.csv (and excel worksheet)**

 - contains all measurements of size throughout the experiment

-- note: these data are from complete sets or a randomly chosen subsets measured *non-destructively* for lengths amoung OA treatment and replicate tank;
+- note: these data are from complete sets or randomly chosen subsets measured *non-destructively* for lengths amoung OA treatment and replicate tank;
 		these are not to be confused with the scallops destructively sampled for our suite of physiological measurements (respiration, clearance,ammonia excretion, etc.), as these were chosen based on mean size / size class